Python3pkg/AwsViewCmdConsole/README.md

 =================

 It lists the resources in an AWS account in a tabular format.
-The default aws credentials file must be configured in ~/.aws/credentials
+The default aws credentials file must be configured in ~/.aws/credentials as below:

+[awstestaccount]
+aws_access_key_id = ABCDEFGHIJKLMNOPQRSTQ
+aws_secret_access_key = ksgdflkagsK86875MDNkSHk<NSDlnlkfdhlskjdl;adf

 What you need to run the tool?
 -----------------------------

 You need python 2.6 or 2.7, boto3 and prettytable

-To install boto3, use the below command
+To install AwsViewCmdConsole, run:

-pip install boto3
-pip install prettytable
+pip install AwsViewCmdConsole

 To run the tool, use the below command:

-python ./bin/awslist.py -n kaos-test -d table --list all
+awslist.py -n awstestaccount -d table --list all